 - Official GRE scores

-Due to regulations pertaining to international students, international students are not eligible for this program.
+Due to international student regulations, international students are not eligible for this program.